marrink-lab/martini-workshop/02_protein_basics/tutorial.md

 In this tutorial, we will create and simulate a Martini 3 model based on an atomistic protein structure.
 The aim is to define the regular workflow and protocols for setting up coarse-grained simulations of soluble globular proteins.

-We will create a CG model of a S-adenosylmethionine synthase protein selected from the *JCVI-syn3A* proteome.
-The all-atom structure was generated using an AlphaFold2.
+We will create a CG model of a S-adenosylmethionine synthase protein selected from the *JCVI-syn3A* proteome.[^protein_uniprot] The all-atom structure was generated using an AlphaFold2.

 To start this tutorial, don't forget to navigate to the respective folder in the `martini-workshop` repository: